The Dusty Duo-Tune

 Note: The Snark tuner carries a one-year warranty against defects in manufacturing.
 Should anything happen to yours outside of the warranty, it is possible to replace just the tuner head without buying a whole new Duo-Tune wrench.

-Custom Duo-Tune (For tuning pins with a square tip diameter of .176" or 4.5mm)
+Custom (For tuning pins with a square tip diameter of .176" or 4.5mm.
+Does not work well on zither pins.)

 - Dusty Strings